open/close all folders

 - 2).
 Jack's ex-partner John, who Gray made bury Jack, joins forces with Torchwood afterwards and subjugated himself to Gray's wrath again.

-- The Arbiter from Halo does this.
-After being held responsible for the destruction of the titular setting in the first game, he's branded with a mark of shame in the involuntary variety.
+- The Arbiter from Halo goes through this in Halo 2.
+After being held responsible for the destruction of the titular ringworld in the first game, he's branded with a mark of shame in the involuntary variety.

-- Truth in Television: many Real Life societies have inflicted punishments such as branding, tattooing, severing of limbs, etc., all for the purpose of stigmatizing criminals.
+- Many societies have inflicted punishments such as branding, tattooing, severing of limbs, etc., all for the purpose of stigmatizing criminals.
 Some still do.

 - Inverted by a former white supremacist who went through the very painful process of having his racist face tattoos removed.